sidmulajkar/sidsblog/sidmulajkar/content/posts/what-is-database-sharding.md

 Some see sharding as an inevitable outcome for databases that reach a certain size, while others see it as a headache that should be avoided unless it’s absolutely necessary, due to the operational complexity that sharding adds.

+--

-Because of this added complexity, sharding is usually only performed when dealing with very large amounts of data.
-Here are some common scenarios where it may be beneficial to shard a database:
+**Because of this added complexity, sharding is usually only performed when dealing with very large amounts of data.
+Here are some common scenarios where it may be beneficial to shard a database:**

 - The amount of application data grows to exceed the storage capacity of a single database node.
 - The volume of writes or reads to the database surpasses what a single node or its read replicas can handle, resulting in slowed response times or timeouts.
 - The network bandwidth required by the application outpaces the bandwidth available to a single database node and any read replicas, resulting in slowed response times or timeouts.

+--

-Before sharding, you should exhaust all other options for optimizing your database.
-Some optimizations you might want to consider include:
+***Before sharding, you should exhaust all other options for optimizing your database.
+Some optimizations you might want to consider include:***

  - **Setting up a remote database** If you’re working with a monolithic application in which all of its components reside on the same server, you can improve your database’s performance by moving it over to its own machine.
 This doesn’t add as much complexity as sharding since the database’s tables remain intact.
 However, it still allows you to vertically scale your database apart from the rest of your infrastructure.